FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 LTV Formula Variants

-Not all LTV calculations are equal.
+Not all lifetime value calculations are equal.
 Here are the three approaches and when each makes sense.

 Customer LTV (the default)